AFLplusplus/AFLplusplus/utils/aflpp_driver/README.md

 aflpp_driver is used to compile directly libfuzzer `LLVMFuzzerTestOneInput()` targets.

 Just do `afl-clang-fast++ -o fuzz fuzzer_harness.cc libAFLDriver.a [plus required linking]`.

-You can also sneakily do this little trick:
-If this is the clang compile command to build for libfuzzer:
-  `clang++ -o fuzz -fsanitize=fuzzer fuzzer_harness.cc -lfoo`
-then just switch `clang++` with `afl-clang-fast++` and our compiler will magically insert libAFLDriver.a :)
+You can also sneakily do this little trick: If this is the clang compile command to build for libfuzzer: `clang++ -o fuzz -fsanitize=fuzzer fuzzer_harness.cc -lfoo`, then just switch `clang++` with `afl-clang-fast++` and our compiler will magically insert libAFLDriver.a :)

 To use shared-memory test cases, you need nothing to do.
 To use stdin test cases, give `-` as the only command line parameter.
 To use file input test cases, give `@@` as the only command line parameter.

-IMPORTANT: if you use `afl-cmin` or `afl-cmin.bash` then either pass `-` or `@@` as command line parameters.
+IMPORTANT: if you use `afl-cmin` or `afl-cmin.bash`, then either pass `-` or `@@` as command line parameters.

 ## aflpp_qemu_driver